priyamsahoo/priyamsahoo.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+# latest_posts:
-  enabled: true
+#   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#   limit: 3 # leave blank to include all the blog posts
 ---

 👋 Hi There!
-I’m Priyam, an MSCS (Research Track) student at the University of Illinois Urbana-Champaign, where I work with Dr. Talia Ringer in the PL/FM/SE group.
+I’m Priyam, an MSCS (Research Track) student at the University of Illinois Urbana-Champaign, where I work with **[Dr. Talia Ringer](https://dependenttyp.es/)** in the PL/FM/SE group.
 My research interests lie at the intersection of programming languages, formal methods, and machine learning.

 Currently, I’m exploring **Specification Synthesis**, building techniques to translate informal developer intent into formal specifications inside **Interactive Theorem Provers.** My work focuses on building domain-adapted language models and designing iterative feedback-driven repair strategies, grounded in mathematical logic, proof theory, and neuro-symbolic methods.
 This includes developing math- and logic-oriented LLMs to investigate how structured reasoning can drive greater reliability and deeper alignment with formal mathematics.

-Before joining grad school, I worked at **Red Hat** on **Ansible Lightspeed**, an LLM-powered coding assistant for Ansible-Yaml code generation, now used by thousands of developers.
-I designed the **Ansible Language Server**, adapting language server protocol ideas with techniques from programming languages and static analysis to provide rich code-editor support, from syntax-aware diagnostics to semantic auto-completion, bringing accessibility to Ansible development in the open-source community.
+Before joining grad school, I worked at **[Red Hat](https://www.redhat.com/en)** on **[Ansible Lightspeed](https://www.redhat.com/en/technologies/management/ansible/ansible-lightspeed)**, an LLM-powered coding assistant for Ansible-Yaml code generation, now used by thousands of developers.
+I designed the **[Ansible Language Server](https://ansible-language-server.readthedocs.io/en/latest/)**, adapting language server protocol ideas with techniques from programming languages and static analysis to provide rich code-editor support, from syntax-aware diagnostics to semantic auto-completion, bringing accessibility to Ansible development in the open-source community.

 Broadly, I’m excited about code reasoning, programming languages, and the mathematics that underpins them.
-Always happy to talk about logic, verification, or how to make AI reason a little more like a mathematician — feel free to reach out if you’d like to chat.
+Always happy to talk about logic, verification, or how to make AI reason a little more like a mathematician, feel free to reach out if you’d like to chat.
+When I’m away from the keyboard, you can usually find me playing tennis or practicing boxing.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.